Alexandria Avenue Elementary School

 - Category Attribute

-- Alexandria Avenue Elementary School's student population of 795 students has grown by 12% over five school years.
+- Alexandria Avenue Elementary School's student population of 729 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-5|

 |Total Classroom Teachers||31 teachers|